-No reservation required - $5 per person / under age 12 free
+No reservation required - $5 per person 12 and over

 Hikers under age 18 must be accompanied by an adult